Not your basic

 In the case of physical stress, holy basil is known to increase endurance in animals.
 Animals who had holy basil leaf extracts and went through environment-induced stress scenarios showed:

 - lower stress levels in loud environments

 - sleep problems

 According to the Journal of Ayurveda and Integrative Medicine, holy basil has antidepressant and anti-anxiety properties comparable to diazepam and antidepressant drugs.
+These studies examined the leaves.
 One study found that people who took 500 milligrams (mg) of holy basil extract each day felt less anxious, stressed, and depressed.
 People also felt more social.

-Ayurvedic practitioners recommend drinking holy basil as tea.
+Ayurvedic practitioners recommend drinking holy basil as tea using the leaves.
 And since it’s caffeine-free, it’s okay and even recommended to drink daily.
 The act of drinking tea can be ritualistic and as calming as yoga.
 It fosters clear thoughts, relaxation, and a sense of well-being.

 Holy basil is also high in anti-oxidants and helps your body detox.
 Studies show that holy basil can protect your body against toxic chemicals.
 It may also prevent cancer by reducing the growth of cancerous cells.

 Extracts made from its leaves are thought to boost wound healing speed and strength.
 Holy basil is:

 Some people even use holy basil after surgery to heal and protect their wounds.
 Holy basil increases your wound’s breaking strength, healing time, and contraction.
 Breaking strength refers to how much pressure or weight a wound can take before it breaks.

 Research shows that holy basil may work against infections and wounds, such as: